Important Sauna FAQ

 Q: How hot can a sauna be?

-A: 194°F near the ceiling, accoring to UL or ETL standards.
+A: 194°F near the ceiling, according to UL or ETL standards.
 All of Superior Saunas electric Sauna Heaters are UL listed and when installed according manufacturers instructions will comply with this safety standard by tripping the mechanical high limit reset switch at temperatures above 194°F. There are ways to get them hotter.

 Q: Can I customize any of your Standard Size Sauna Kits?